The Federation of Knaphill Schools Governing Board

 Caroline was elected as a parent governor of Knaphill School in April 2012 when her daughters were at the school, both having also attended Knaphill Lower School.
 In April 2014, she became Chair of Governors of Knaphill School and in March 2015 she was co-opted to the newly formed governing board of the Federation of Knaphill Schools and the position Vice-Chair of Governors.
 In January 2016 she became Chair of Governors of the Federation.

-Caroline is a Surrey Additional Skills Governor and is also Vice Chair of Governors of Send Church of England Primary School.
-Before having her daughters, Caroline was a Senior Forensic Scientist for the Forensic Science Service giving expert evidence in court on a range of evidence types.
+Caroline is a Surrey Additional Skills Governor and as such has been a Governor of other Surrey schools.
+Before having her daughters, Caroline was a Senior Forensic Scientist for the Forensic Science Service giving expert evidence in court on a range of evidence types

 Alan Gardner, Vice Chair of Governors, Chair of Resources Committee